powenn/AltServer-Linux-ShellScript/README.md

 AltServer from https://github.com/NyaMisty/AltServer-Linux/releases

 ## Note
-AltStore installation avaliable,run with `./install.sh`.
+AltStore installation avaliable,run with `./install.sh`

+And you can refresh apps with AltServer in daemon mode,run `./daemon..sh`
 ![photo][0]

 ## Get start